matter-labs/zksync-era/docs/specs/zkVM/high_level/4_system_contracts.md

 ## L2EthToken & MsgValueSimulator

-Unlike Ethereum, zkEVM does not have any notion of any special native token.
+Unlike Ethereum, zkVM does not have any notion of any special native token.
 That’s why we have to simulate operations with Ether via two contracts: `L2EthToken` & `MsgValueSimulator`.

 `L2EthToken` is a contract that holds the balances of ETH for the users.
 This contract does NOT provide ERC20 interface.